 BB&T uses multiple layers of safeguards to protect our ATM systems and, most importantly, our clients.
-But even with safeguards in place, criminals still target ATMs.
-If you plan to use ATMs for financial transactions, be sure to make electronic banking security a priority.
-Here are some important steps to take to ensure you're secure when using an ATM.
+But even with protective measures in place, criminals still target ATMs.
+If you plan to use ATMs for financial transactions, be sure to follow these security recommendations.

 Beware of ATM skimming